 Some of us like travelling and navigating using the highway numbers and, if on the interstate, exit numbers.
-You can find out how mile markers work by reading the article “What are Mile Markers?” by clicking here.
-Now I will be explaining how the numbers on the interstates and state highways were determined.
+You can find out how mile markers work by reading the article “What are Mile Markers?”.
+Now we will explain how the numbers of the interstates and state highways were determined.

-All information shared is the best to my knowledge.
+All information shared is to the best of my knowledge.
 Was it helpful?
 Let us know by showing support!
+Follow us on Twitter.